EthanPeters96/Titan-Clothing/testing.md

 ## Known Bugs

 -   Minor styling issues on some mobile devices (resolved)
+-   Issue on deployed site where emails will not send (resolved)
 -   Checkout form validation error messages sometimes unclear (in progress)

 ## Browser Compatibility